 The main role of the joint committee is to drive forward collaboration and assure the Success Regime change programme for acute hospital services.
 It will not replace the current statutory governance arrangements for the three trusts.

-Nigel Beverley, chairman of Basildon and Thurrock University Hospitals NHS Foundation Trust, and Alan Tobias chairman of Southend University Hospital NHS Foundation Trust, said:
+Nigel Beverley, chair of Basildon and Thurrock University Hospitals NHS Foundation Trust, and Alan Tobias chair of Southend University Hospital NHS Foundation Trust, said:

 “We are embarking upon the biggest change programme ever undertaken by any of the hospitals.
 The joint committee will provide the necessary strong steer and assurance for such a complex challenge.
 We are delighted that Sheila has agreed to chair the group and that Clare will be the executive lead.
 Both Sheila and Clare have extensive leadership experience in transformation and turnaround and share a real passion for improving care for patients.”